 Ginger Beer vs Ginger Ale

-Ginger beer, centuries ago, in 18th century England, was a fermented alcoholic beverage that contained ginger, water, and sugar, and was truly an alcoholic drink, but today, there is no trace of alcohol in the drink, which is why the name ginger beer is really a misnomer.
-It is no more than soft drink without alcohol, though it is carbonated like other cold drinks and creates a fizz when opened just like other colas and clear drinks.
-Unless someone ferments it at home, you can remain sure that ginger beer that you get from the market is a pure cold drink that is fermented.
+Ginger beer, centuries ago, in 18th century England, was a fermented alcoholic beverage that contained ginger, water, and sugar, and was truly an alcoholic drink.
+However, today, there is no trace of alcohol in the drink, which is why the name ginger beer is really a misnomer.
+It is no more than a soft drink without alcohol, though it is fermented or brewed.
+It creates a fizz when opened just like other colas and clear drinks.
+You can remain sure that ginger beer that you get from the market does not have alcohol and is a pure cold drink that is fermented.

-One factor that is common to both ginger beer and ginger ale is that, both are used interchangeably when it comes to treating certain symptoms in ailments like gas, diarrhea, upset stomach, vomiting, morning sickness, etc. Flu patients drink either of these two drinks to keep themselves hydrated.
+One factor that is common to both ginger beer and ginger ale is that, both are used interchangeably when it comes to treating certain symptoms of ailments like gas, diarrhea, upset stomach, vomiting, morning sickness, etc. Flu patients drink either of these two drinks to keep themselves hydrated.
 Both are commonly used as a mixer or ingredient in some punches.
 Some airlines make use of these drinks to prevent symptoms of morning sickness in their flights.

 Despite ostensible similarities, it is easy to make dry ginger ale at home.
 Water, ginger, sugar, and soda are all you need to make a tasty glass of ginger ale.

 What is the difference between Ginger Beer and Ginger Ale?